helix-editor/helix/book/src/keymap.md

 | `Backspace`, `Ctrl-h`                       | Delete previous char        | `delete_char_backward`  |
 | `Delete`, `Ctrl-d`                          | Delete next char            | `delete_char_forward`   |

-### Insert mode

-These keys are not recommended, it is for those who do not read documentations.
+These keys are not recommended, but are included for new users less familiar with modal editors.

 | Key                                         | Description                 | Command                 |
 | -----                                       | -----------                 | -------                 |